2025 Women's Premier League (Singapore)

-The 2025 Women's Premier League is the 24th season of the Women's Premier League in Singapore.
+The 2025 Women's Premier League was the 24th season of the Women's Premier League in Singapore.
 The season began on 1 March.

 Summary

 Nine teams will be participating in the 2025 season.
 Deloitte is concluding its role as title sponsor of the WPL, but the competition prize pool remains unchanged.
 The 2025 league champions will be awarded S$25,000, while the first and second runners-up will receive S$10,000 and S$7,500 respectively.
 All the WPL's matches will be played at Choa Chu Kang Stadium.

 Exhibition match

 The exhibition match is part of Brisbane Roar’s five-day tour of Singapore in April 2025.
 Organised in partnership with the FAS, the tour aims to strengthen community engagement and provide international exposure to support the continued growth of women’s football.